 - 1 WELL certified building (of only 93 internationally)

-- 1 Living Building certified (of only 11 full Living Buildings nationally)
+- 1 Certified Living Building (of only 15 full Living Buildings nationally)

 Western Pennsylvania also boasts 6,347 certified ENERGY STAR Homes in Pittsburgh and a whopping 23,538 in Pennsylvania!
 Additionally, 268 buildings in Western Pennsylvania (36 million square feet) have been certified under ENERGY STAR for Buildings (which applies to commercial construction, existing buildings, small business, and industrial plants).
 (Last updated April 2018.)